elvischiwota/Docker-ECS-Github-Actions/README.md

  🔹 CloudWatch Logs group exists (named /ecs/<task-family>). <br>

 ## Step 4: Workflow Overview
-Once set up, the workflow runs automatically whenever you push to main, tag a version, or trigger it manually.
+Once set up, the workflow runs automatically whenever you push to main, tag a version, or trigger it manually.  <br>
 a.
 Build Job  <br>
 🔹 Checks out your code.<br>
 🔹 Logs in to Docker Hub using secrets.<br>